-At switch-on with a low mains voltage the TEA1752 power supply has the following start-up sequence (see Figure 4):
+At switch-on with a low mains voltage the TEA1753 power supply has the following start-up sequence (see Figure 5):

-- 1. The HV current source is set to 1.0 mA and the $V{CC}$ elcap is charged to 0.65 V to detect a possible short circuit at pin $V{CC}$ . - 2.
-At VCC = 0.65 V, the HV current source is set to 5.4 mA and the VCC elcap is quickly charged to $V{th(UVLO)}$ . - 3.
-At $V{CC} = V{th(UVLO)}$ , the HV current source is set to 1.0 mA again and the $V{CC}$ elcap is charged to $V{startup}$ . - 4.
-At Vstartup, the HV current source is switched off and the 80 $\mu$ A LATCH pin current source is switched on to charge the LATCH pin capacitor.
-At the same time the PFCSENSE and FBSENSE soft start current sources are switched on.

-- 5. When the LATCH pin is charged to 1.35 V the PFC and the flyback can start switching, but only when the VINSENSE pin has reached a level of 1.15 V. - 6.
-Four extra conditions have to be met for enabling the PFC: The soft start capacitor at pin PFCSENSE must be charged to 0.5 V, the voltage on the VOSENSE pin must be greater than 1.15 V, the capacitors connected to the PFCCOMP pin should be charged to 3.5 V and fsw(fb)swon(PFC) must be greater than 86 kHz.
+- 1. The HV current source is set to 1.0 mA and the V{CC} elcap is charged to 0.65 V to detect a possible short circuit on pin V{CC} . - 2.
+At V{CC} = 0.65 V, the HV current source is set to 5.4 mA and the V{CC} elcap is quickly charged to $V{th(UVLO)}$. - At V{CC} = V{th(UVLO)}, the HV current source is set to 1.0 mA again and the V{CC} elcap is charged to V{startup}. - 4.
+At V{startup}, the HV current source is switched off and the 80 μA LATCH pin current source is switched on to charge the LATCH pin capacitor.
+At the same time the PFCSENSE and FBSENSE soft-start current sources are switched on. - 5.
+When the LATCH pin is charged to 1.35 V, the PFC starts switching, but only when the VOSENSE and VINSENSE pins has reached 1.15 V. - Two extra conditions have to be met for enabling the PFC: The soft-start capacitor on pin PFCSENSE must be charged to 0.5 V, and the capacitors connected to the PFCCOMP pin are charged to either 2.5 V or 3.5 V depending on the required conditions needed for the V{en(PFCCOMP)} level. - 7.
+Three conditions have to be met in order to enable the flyback: The PFC must be enabled, the soft-start capacitor on pin FBSENSE must be charged to 0.63 V and the voltage on pin FBCTRL must be lower than 4.5 V. Normally, the voltage on pin FBCTRL is lower than 4.5 V at the first flyback switching cycle, unless the FBCTRL pin is open.
+When the flyback starts, the FBCTRL time-out current source is switched on.